Alioune Diop: Career

-In 1947, he founded in Paris the influential journal Présence africaine, to promoting African cultural identity and the liberation of peoples of Africa and the African diaspora.
+In 1947, he founded in Paris the influential journal Présence africaine, to promote African cultural identity and the liberation of peoples of Africa and the African diaspora.
 This was followed by the establishment of Présence Africaine Editions, which became a leading publishing house for African authors.

 Aside from his publishing initiatives, he was a key figure in many anti-colonial and African cultural interventions.
 He founded the Société Africaine de Culture in 1956 and that same year was principal organizer of the first international Congress of Black Writers and Artists, held in Paris, which attracted artists and writers from across the world, including Pablo Picasso and Claude Lévi-Strauss.
 In 1966, together with Léopold Sédar Senghor he organized the first World Festival of Negro Arts in Dakar (1^{er} Festival mondial des Arts nègres, also called FESMAN); among its many participants were Josephine Baker, Aimé Césaire, Duke Ellington, Langston Hughes and André Malraux).

 Diop had an important role in the Second Vatican Council as an African Catholic and was a friend of Popes John XXIII and Paul VI.

 On the occasion of the preparation of the Second Vatican Council, Alioune Diop mobilized, within the Société africaine de culture, Catholic intellectuals, priests and laity, for the meeting in Rome which took place from 26 to 27 May 1962, on the theme "African personality and Catholicism".

 After the declaration of Paul VI in Kampala ("You can and must have an African Christianity"), the SAC gave Alioune Diop (together with the Cameroonian layman Georges Ngango) the mission of obtaining from the pope the authorization to organize "the general states of African Christianity".